Joan-Amudu/Dunia-Memory-Game/README.md

 * **Navigation Bar:** Fully responsive navbar will expand outside of smaller devices and overall provides a user friendly and intuitive browsing experience.

- **About Button** : This ia Modal with right-aligned social media icons: GitHub, Instagram, LinkedIn
+* **About Button** : This is a Modal with right-aligned social media icons (Facebook, GitHub, LinkedIn).
+These icons are links to the respective social media pages and will open in a new tab to maintain user retention.

-* **Social media links:** is a  Which will take you to the various social media connections: .
-Which will open in a new tab to maintain user retention.
+The **Modal** also has content about the game and how to play it.

-### **Nice to have Features **
+### **Nice to have Features**
-These are feratures that would have been hice to have as they would have an added value for the player.
+These are features that would have been hice to have as they would have an added value for the player.
 These features will aslo be implemented in the future.

-* A timer to .
+* **A timer**: This timer wouls start counting when the user clicks the first card when starting the game.
+In addition, a **Count-down timer**, where the time is predefined for the user and the user either wins the game within that set time or will lose and a **game-over** overlay text will be displayed.
-* difficulty levels.
+* **Timer controls**: To give the player more control, the timer would have an on/off functionality, allowing them to choose to play a timed game or a more relaxed game without the timer counting down, thus allowing them to get more familiar with the game and give them higher chances of winning.
-* Victory music.
+* **Difficulty levels**: This would include easy, medium and hard levels of difficulty.
-* flipping cards music.
+* **Additional Music**: This would include a game-over music, and would apply when the **Count-down timer** is chosen.
+The **game-over** music will be activated when the **Count-down timer** has ended indicating that the player has lost the game.
-* A summary of scores and time spent after the user has.
+To add to the user experience, a joyful **Victory** music when the player has won the game, along with the accompanying overlay text.

 #### [Back to top](<#table-of-content>)